 Care & Feeding

 Like most birds, lovebirds love to exercise, and require the largest cage that your budget and space can afford.
 Lovebirds that are cooped up in a small cage and never given any freedom tend to become neurotic and can develop self-mutilating habits.
 These lovebirds are reported to live between 12 and 15 or more years.
 Some great foods for lovebirds are Nutri-Berries and Avi-Cakes.
 Both come in different flavors, and both offer lovebirds premium, balanced nutrition with shape, textures, and ingredients that increase food interaction.
 This results in nutritious foraging, and that promotes better health for birds.

 Personality & Behavior

 Lovebirds might be small but they are bold, inquisitive, curious and always on the go.
 Many people believe lovebirds come in pairs because they are often see photos of two lovebirds cuddled up against one another.
 No doubt, a lovebird often forms a deep bond with another lovebird.
-Potential owners should be aware, however, that a lovebird pair might choose not to interact with people, as they will be thoroughly focussed on each other.
+Potential owners should be aware, however, that a lovebird pair might choose not to interact with people, as they will be thoroughly focused on each other.
 A single lovebird companion needs plenty of social interaction with the people in his/her life, as well as plenty of busy work in the form of toys and safe items to chew up and destroy.
 A female lovebird can become highly defensive of her territory (cage).

 Speech & Sounds